 Minnewater Park

 Minnewater Park is a beautiful green area bordering the Minnewater, or “Lake of Love”.
 It also features the old gatehouse of a castle that used to be near here but has since been demolished.
-If you arrive in Bruges by train then be sure to wander through Minnewater Park on your way in or out of the old town.

 Church of Our Lady

-The tower of the Church of Our Lady is the tallest in Bruges, and the second tallest tower made of bricks in the world.
-The church itself dates back to the 13th-15th centuries, and although we didn’t go in during our day trip to Bruges I did love walking around the outside and admiring it.
+The church itself dates back to the 13th-15th centuries, and although we didn’t go in during our day trip to Bruges, I did love walking around the outside and admiring it.

 Begijnhof Bruges

-When you wander through, you’re asked not to make noise or take photos, so sadly I don’t have any to show of this beautiful and peaceful spot.
+The beguinage in Bruges is now home to the Sisters of the religious St. Benedict Order.
+When you wander through, you’re asked not to make noise or take photos, so sadly, I don’t have any to show of this lovely spot.
 Just another reason you have to visit Bruges for yourself!

 Eat waffles